dkn97/Guide-on-Base-Learn/README.md

 # Guide-on-Base-Learn

-Key activities you shouldn’t miss on Base:
+Key activities you shouldn’t miss on Base
--> base.org/names

 how to commit on github (base guild task), this is the easiest way, no terminal stress